 At that time Herod the tetrarch heard the news about Jesus,

-Herod the tetrarch (4BC–39AD).
-When Herod the Great died, his kingdom was divided among four sons.
+When Herod the Great died, his kingdom was divided among three sons, Archelaus, Philip, and Antipas.
 Herod Antipas was given control of Galilee (Luke 3:1).
-Since a tetrarch was a ruler of a quarter of a province, he was known as Herod the tetrarch.
-This Herod was responsible for the murder of John the Baptist (Matt 14:10).
+Antipas is the Herod who is mentioned most frequently in the Gospels.
+Antipas was responsible for the murder of John the Baptist (Matt 14:10).
 He also tried to kill Jesus (Luke 13:31).

 and said to his servants, “This is John the Baptist; he has risen from the dead, and that is why miraculous powers are at work in him.”